Transport in Rwanda: Your Complete Guide

 3. Long-Distance Buses (Express)

-• Where to book: Nyabugogo Bus Station (Kigali) or via WhatsApp for some companies.
+Where to Book: Most buses depart from Nyabugogo Bus Station in Kigali.
+You can buy tickets on-site or via WhatsApp for certain companies.

 Private Transport in Rwanda